tdlib/td/example/README.md

 TDLib can be used from the Go programming language through the [JSON](https://github.com/tdlib/td#using-json) interface and Cgo, and can be linked either statically or dynamically.

 Convenient Go wrappers already exist for our JSON interface.
-For example, take a look at [go-tdlib](https://github.com/Arman92/go-tdlib), which provides a convenient TDLib client and a generator for TDLib API classes and contains many examples.
+For example, take a look at [go-tdlib](https://github.com/zelenin/go-tdlib) or [go-tdlib](https://github.com/Arman92/go-tdlib), which provide a convenient TDLib client, a generator for TDLib API classes and contain many examples.

 You can also see [go-tdjson](https://github.com/L11R/go-tdjson) for another example of TDLib JSON interface integration with Go and
 [example/go](https://github.com/tdlib/td/tree/master/example/go/main.go) for a proof of concept example of using the TDLib JSON interface from Go.